crabba/medical-image-deident/doc/module_2.md

 * Reference: [Implementation Guide](https://s3.amazonaws.com/solutions-reference/ai-powered-health-data-masking/latest/ai-powered-health-data-masking.pdf), Step 2
 * Open the AWS IAM console
 * Select **Policies** then **Create Policy**
-* Select the **JSON** tab and replace the policy contents with the text copied from below
+* Select the **JSON** tab and replace the policy contents with the text copied from below.
+Note, if you are having formatting problems with copy/paste, this text is in the file `iam/api-policy.txt` in the downloaded course materials.
     * Replace `ACCOUNTID` with your 12-digit account ID
     * Replace `APIGATEWAYID` with the API Gateway ID from above
     * Optionally, replace **us-east-1** with your current region, and prod with your staging environment name, if modified